SEMICeu/SDG-sandbox/process_and_method/methodology/phase1.md

 <details>
   <summary><b>Description</b></summary>

 In parallel with step 1 and 2, the Editors document - the information received and - any European and/or global initiatives that aim at standardizing data exchanges across Member States.
-The output of this step will serve as a basis to draft the common data model.
+The output of this step will serve as a basis to draft the OOTS data model for specific evidence types.

 Step 1 and 2 are the source of information for step 3.
 While Working Group members and responsible DGs are gathering information, the editors will focus on documenting and analysing the information received.
 Editors should also do a research effort to not exclude any relevant data model and standardization effort used elsewhere.